jethrocarr/pupistry/resources/bootstrap/BOOTSTRAP_NOTES.md

 DON'T:

 * Use third party respositories or download sites, it needs to be stock vendor OS and packages.
-* Execute code from third party sites (eg no wget http://example.com/malware/myscript.sh)
+* Execute code from third party sites (eg no `wget http://example.com/malware/myscript.sh`)
 * Tie user data to any particular cloud provider unless unavoidable for that platform.
 * Make the script any more complex than it needs to be.

 # Examples

-See the "centos-7" or "ubuntu-14.04" templates for examples on how the bootstrap templates should be written.
-The "fedora-any" template also shows an example of dealing with networking not being ready and also how to handle frequently changing distribution versions.
+See the `centos-7` or `ubuntu-14.04` templates for examples on how the bootstrap templates should be written.
+The `fedora-any` template also shows an example of dealing with networking not being ready and also how to handle frequently changing distribution versions.